awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

 ### Unlocking<a name="old-client-unlock"></a>

-The `unlock` command unlocks access to the AWS Snowball Edge appliance with the AWS Snowball Edge appliance's IP address and your credentials\.
+The `unlock` command unlocks access to the AWS Snowball Edge device with the AWS Snowball Edge device's IP address and your credentials\.

 If you're unlocking a cluster, you use the `-i` option for your primary node and the `-s` option for each secondary node, as in the following example\.
 All nodes are identical until you assign one to be the primary node\.
 The primary node is the leader of the cluster and performs most of the behind\-the\-scenes management of the cluster\.
 For more information on clusters, see [Clustering Overview](old-clusters.md)\.